SabeDoesThings/rayjule/README.md

 ```
 and copy the `windows.jule` file into your main directory.
 This is has all the compiler flags needed to run on Windows.

-This applies to the linux as well and all that is different is you use the `linux.jule` instead
+This applies to linux as well and all that is different is that you use the `linux.jule` instead

 Once you have that create a `main.jule` file and put this code:
 ```v